-Take your love of crafting to a new level with these free DIY craft table plans.
+Take your love of crafting to a new level with these free DIY craft table plans and craft table ideas.
 You can use one to make your own craft table so you have a dedicated place to create and keep all your supplies in one place.

 These crafting tables are generally easy building projects.
 Some of the plans are so easy they don't even require any tools!
 These are quick projects too, taking anywhere from 1-5 hours depending on the plan that you choose.

 01 of 10

 This counter-height DIY craft table idea is built entirely from parts from IKEA, including the tabletop, shelves, and legs.
 If you don't have access to an IKEA, you'll even find some alternative parts listed in this tutorial.
 The result is a counter-height table that's perfect for standing at or sitting at with a barstool.